 Admission to TechTeach

 Candidates apply for admission to the Educator Preparation Program (EPP) when they have completed 60 semester credit hours.
-Apply to the EPP with the College of Education Website online application.
+Learn more about the application process.

 At the time of application to the Educator Preparation Program, all applicants must demonstrate that they have: